thradams/cake/ownership.md

 1 - When a owner object is copied to another owner object the ownership is always moved/transfered.

-Copy happens when we return values, call functions, initialization and assignment.
+This happens when we return values, call functions, on initialization and assignment.

 Samples: